CodecoolGlobal/test-the-riddles-2-general-DMate21/README.md

 ## Overview

 This project is an automated testing setup for **Reptile Riddles 2** - a dynamic web application built for quizzing users.
-The purpose of this repository is to verify the functionality of the **QuizBlast** application using Selenium WebDriver and JUnit 5.
+The purpose of this repository is to verify the functionality of the **Quiz** application using Selenium WebDriver and JUnit 5.
 The tests cover various user interactions, such as user registration, quiz creation, answering questions, and viewing results.

 **Reptile Riddles 2** is designed to provide an interactive and fun quiz experience.
 Users can create quizzes, challenge others, and see results.
 This application is built with **React** for the frontend and **Java Spring Boot** for the backend, using a **PostgreSQL** database for storage.